 Working with Asbestos - NSW Legislation

 The NSW government has legislation in place for the handling of Asbestos.
-Please download the following guide and fact sheet for information.

 Asbestos is the generic term for a number of fibrous silicate minerals.
 Asbestos was commonly used in cement sheeting (fibro) drainage and flue pipes, roofing, guttering and flexible building boards (for example Villaboard and Hardiflex).
 Similar cement sheeting products are used today, but are 'asbestos free'.
 Asbestos also had a variety other uses including brake linings, clutches and gaskets.

 Disturbing asbestos may cause asbestos fibres to become airborne and if inhaled it can cause asbestosis, lung cancer and mesothelioma.
 Further information relating to the health risks associated with asbestos may be obtained at NSW Health - Fact Sheet on Asbestos.

 The provisions of removal of asbestos are that a Work-Cover license is required to remove more than 10m2 of bonded asbestos.
 If the asbestos material is under this amount, then a license is not required however precautions are still required to be undertaken to ensure the safe removal of bonded asbestos.

 A Work-Cover licensed friable asbestos removalist must always carry out the removal of friable asbestos.
 A site specific permit from Work-Cover must be obtained to carry out this type of work.

 There are special conditions of development consent imposed by Narrabri Shire Council for demolition, renovation, re-cladding or brick veneering buildings erected before 1987 due to the possibility of asbestos.
 This is to ensure the safety of workers and neighbouring residents.